Find Out Who Makes Our clothing?

 At Jenerous we partner with Fair Trade factories in India ensuring that working environments are safe.
 We believe that the workers who make our clothes have a right to be safe at work.

 We have partnered with Jacobs Well a WFTO certified factory providing fair, safe and empowering work.
 You can find out more about our team in Bangalore here.
-Our printing is done by a sustainable block printers called Tharangini using eco-friendly dyes and sustainable practices, protecting the environment and water sources from harmful chemicals and dyes.
+(In recent developments Jacobswell are no longer a WFTO member as of August 2024) Our printing is done by a sustainable block printers called Tharangini using eco-friendly dyes and sustainable practices, protecting the environment and water sources from harmful chemicals and dyes.

 The Women Who Make Our Clothing